Making a Lasting Power of Attorney in Singapore

 A will operates only after the will-maker’s death.
 The LPA operates after the donor loses his mental capacity.

-Who can be a donee
+The donee can be either a professional donee or non-professional donee:

 Additionally, the LPA document itself may include restrictions or conditions limiting the power of the donee.

 Sections 13 and 14 of the Mental Capacity Act contains multiple restrictions and conditions limiting the authority of a donee.
 They relate to:

-- Restraining the donor;
+- Restraining the donor

-- Medical treatment or healthcare of the donor;
+- Medical treatment or healthcare of the donor

-- Nominations under the Insurance Act;
+- Nominations under the Insurance Act

-- Execution of wills for the donor;
+- Execution of wills for the donor

 - Dealing with the donor’s property; and